 About consulting foresters, they play a unique role so that they pay close attention to the welfare of the jungle land.
-These foresters avoid the conflict of interests, such as buying logs or logging and following a rigorous code of ethics.
+These foresters avoid conflict of interests, such as buying logs or logging, and following a rigorous code of ethics.

 Training of teachers and students about the problems facing conservation education foresters forestland and learn about what does a timber cruiser do.